divyeshkakadiya-inventyv/Training/README.md

-# Training
+# Training Repository

-This repository contains all the codes and tasks perform during internship at Inventyv.
+Author: Divyesh Kakadiya

+## Overview

+This repository contains projects related to my training, organized as assignments.
+Each assignment is structured in its respective folder.